-1. Finding the Courage to Introduce Yourself
+1. Find the Courage to Introduce Yourself

 Ekanki C. participated in Rustic Pathways Public Health in the Caribbean program.
 She wrote that meeting new people was what made her RP experience so memorable.
 “What made it so special was definitely the wonderful people I met in the country who were so kind, funny and eager to show us their lifestyle and share their culture, as well as the girls I got to experience the journey with.”

-2. Expecting and Embracing Communication Barriers
+2. Expect and Embrace Communication Barriers

 Illana Hamer took the leap and joined a Rustic Pathways gap year, Spanish Immersion and Service.
 In recounting her experience, she remembers the challenges of being absorbed in the Spanish language. “…where I really grew, what I really learned, manifested itself in a combination of conversations, connections, and moments.”